Prince Edouard de Lobkowicz

 Prince Edouard de Lobkowicz (12 June 1926 – 2 April 2010) was an Austrian-American diplomat and investment banker.
 A member of the House of Lobkowicz, he served as the ambassador of the Sovereign Military Order of Malta to Lebanon.

 Early life

-Lobkowicz was the elder son of Prince Edouard Josef von Lobkowicz (1899–1959) and of his American wife, Anita Lihme (1903–1976).
+Lobkowicz was the elder son of Prince Edouard Josef von Lobkowicz (1899–1959) and his American wife, Anita Lihme (1903–1976).
 Since he was born in the United States, he held American citizenship.
 He was baptised with the names Maria Eduard August Joseph Wilhelm Ignatius Patricius Hubertus Kaspar.

 Lobkowicz was educated at the Lycée Saint-Louis-de-Gonzague in Paris.
 From 1944 to 1947, he served in the United States Army.
 He then completed his tertiary education at the University of Paris and at Harvard University.

 Banking career

 From 1951 to 1958, Lobkowicz worked at Chase Manhattan Bank in New York.
 In 1960, he became assistant to the director of the investment firm A. L. Stamm, and in 1963, delegate for Europe and the Middle East of the same firm.
 In 1969, he transferred to Coleman and Co.
 From 1972 to 1989, he worked for Stralem and Co.